nicholas-ko-zy/nicholas-ko-zy.github.io/_projects/covid_dtw.md

 _This is a clustering project where I compare the government responses to Covid between countries that faced similar Covid fatality rates.
 I used [dynamic time warping](https://en.wikipedia.org/wiki/Dynamic_time_warping) - an algorithm which measures the similarity between two signals irrespective of time.
 The dataset contains information on 229 countries._

 ## Background
 During the course of the pandemic, I had many conversations with people who argued for or against the efficacy of certain Covid-19 policies.
-I myself also questioned if lockdowns were necessary much later into the pandemic, so I looked to see if the data could give answers to **which policies are useful for reducing Covid fatalities.**
+I also questioned if lockdowns were necessary much later into the pandemic, so I looked to see if the data show me **which policies have been useful to reduce Covid fatalities.**

 My first task was to cluster countries which experienced similar Covid fatalities.
-I found a way to cluster countries which experienced similar Covid peaks irrespective of when the peaks came using the dynamic time warping algorithm.
-The algorithm I implemented is found in many packages but the one I found most useful is the `ts-learn` package because of its clustering function.
+I found a way to cluster countries with similar Covid fatalities irrespective of when the peaks came using the dynamic time warping algorithm.
+The algorithm I implemented is found in many packages.
+The package I found most useful is the `ts-learn` package because of its out-of-the-box clustering function.

-My second task was to peer into the clusters and understand what policies were imposed at the time of the Covid peaks.
+My second task after clustering was to understand what policies were imposed during peaks of Covid fatality for each country within the cluster.

 ## Goal

 Compare policies between countries that experience similar Covid fatalities (by month).

 ## Data
-The data was obtained from Google Covid-19 data hosted on github.
+I used the Google Covid-19 dataset hosted on github.
 The github page consists of multiple datasets that contain information related to the pandemic like masked movement data, economic data, demographic data.
 You may find the full data set [here](https://github.com/GoogleCloudPlatform/Covid-19-open-data).

 For this project I have used the following datasets